A structure theorem for generalized-noncontextual ontological models: Structure theorem

 \subsection{Consequences of the dimension bound}

-Corollary~\ref{cor:dimbound} implies that any noncontextual ontological model of an operational theory whose corresponding GPT is tomographically local must have the same number of ontic states as the dimension of the GPT state space.
-In the language of Hardy \cite{Hardy2004}, this exactly means that the ``ontological excess baggage factor'' $\gamma$ must be exactly $1$.
-In other words, demanding {\em noncontextuality rules out ontological excess baggage}.
-Since Hardy showed that all ontological models of a qubit must in fact have an unbounded ontological excess baggage factor, his result can immediately be combined with ours to give a new proof that the full statistics of processes on a qubit do not admit a noncontextual model.
+We can specialize Corollary~\ref{cor:dimbound} to the case of quasiprobabilistic representations or ontological representations of GPTs.
+In this case, it states that the dimension of the GPT vector space for a given system $A$, ${\rm dim}(A)$, is equal to the dimension of the codomain of the map $\chi_A$ defining the quasiprobabilistic or ontological representation of $A$, that is, the dimension of $\mathds{R}^{\Lambda_A}$.
+In the case of an ontological model, this dimension is simply $|\Lambda_A|$, the cardinality of the set $\Lambda_A$ of ontic states of $A$, so the number of ontic states is equal to the dimension of the GPT space.
+Moreover, by considering Proposition~\ref{thm:NCOMandOM}, this immediately implies that for any operational theory whose corresponding GPT satisfies tomographic locality, if there exists a {\em noncontextual} ontological model thereof, then it must also have a number of ontic states equal to the dimension of the GPT state space.
+In the language of Hardy \cite{Hardy2004}, this exactly means, for each system $A$, that the ``ontological excess baggage factor'', \beq \gamma_A := \frac{|\Lambda_A|}{{\rm dim}(A)}, \eeq must be exactly $1$.
+In other words, {\em demanding noncontextuality rules out ontological excess baggage}.
+Since Hardy showed that all ontological models of a qubit must in fact have unbounded excess baggage, his result can immediately be combined with ours to give a new proof that the full statistics of processes on a qubit do not admit a noncontextual model.

 In particular, our result implies that a diagram-preserving noncontextual ontological model of a {\em qubit} must have exactly $4$ ontic states.
-This extends to any subtheory of a qubit whose corresponding GPT is tomographically local, e.g. the stabilizer subtheory.
+This result extends to any subtheory of a qubit whose corresponding GPT is tomographically local, e.g. the stabilizer subtheory.
 Hence, it constitutes a stringent constraint on ontological models of the qubit stabilizer subtheory qua operational theory.
 For instance, it immediately guarantees that the $8$-state model of Ref.~\cite{8state}---which, as the name suggests, has 8 ontic states--- must be contextual.
-Indeed, the $8$-state model was previously shown to be contextual by a different argument which focused on the representation of transformation procedures in prepare-transform-measure scenarios ~\cite{lillystone2019single}.
+Indeed, the $8$-state model was previously shown to be contextual by a different argument which focused on the representation of transformation procedures in prepare-transform-measure scenarios~\cite{lillystone2019single}.

 Furthermore, our bound improves an algorithm first proposed in Ref.~\cite{schmid2019characterization}.
 In particular, Ref.~\cite{schmid2019characterization} gave an algorithm for determining if a GPT admits of an ontological model by testing whether or not the GPT embeds in a simplicial GPT of arbitrary dimension.
 The lack of a bound on this dimension means that there is no guarantee that the algorithm will ever terminate.
 Ref.~\cite{gitton2020solvable} solves this problem by providing such a bound, namely, the square of the given GPT's dimension.
 Our result strengthens this bound, reducing it to the given GPT's dimension.
 In fact, our bound is tight, as there can never be an embedding of the GPT into a lower dimensional space.
 These results simplify the algorithm dramatically: rather than testing for embedding in a sequence of simplicial GPTs of increasing dimension, one can simply perform a single test for embedding in a simplicial GPT of the same dimension as the given GPT.